-Kysten Ellison-Martin has been a health educator for twenty years and has been an instructor for LILIE since the inception of the company.
-She obtained a BS in Community Health and Human Services, a certificate in counseling specializing in both nutrition and drug/alcohol addiction, a MS in Special Education, she is a NYS certified Paralegal specializing in special education advocacy, and she is currently completing her paralegal degree with the ambition of becoming a legal parent advocate for special needs children post retirement.
-Ms. Ellison-Martin is a certified health educator for grades K–12.
+Kysten Ellison has been a health educator for over twenty years and has been an instructor for LILIE since the inception of the company.
+She obtained a BS in Community Health and Human Services, a certificate in counseling specializing in both nutrition and drug/alcohol addiction, a MS in Special Education, she is a NYS certified Paralegal specializing in special education advocacy, and she is a certified medical scribe.
+Ms. Ellison is a certified health educator for grades K–12.
 She currently teaches health on the middle school and high school level in the Middle Country School District and facilitates many health-related courses on the graduate level such as "Addictions and the Adolescent", "Adolescent Health issues and School Health Policies", "The Effects on the Mind-Body Connection and Learning", "Drug Education", "Peaceful Schools", "Building Self Esteem in Adolescence", "Body Image, Eating Disorders and Obesity", "The Effects of Nutrition on the Student Body", "Adolescent Brain and Behavior", "Dignity for All: Bullying Legislation and Initiatives," and "The Humanistic Approach to Education".
-Ms. Ellison-Martin is also a member of LIGALY and is an advocate and trainer for educators on the prevention of violence and sexual bullying in youth and a certified DASA (Dignity for All Students Act) instructor.
-In addition, Ms. Ellison-Martin is an Adjunct Professor at Stony Brook University in the Health and Technology Department where she teaches courses such as "Complementary and Alternative Medicine" and "Health and the Aging Process" for health professionals such as physical therapists, occupational therapists, physician's assistants, nurses, and physicians.
+Ms. Ellison has experience as an Adjunct Professor at Stony Brook University and has taught courses such as "Complementary and Alternative Medicine" and "Health and the Aging Process" for health professionals such as physical therapists, occupational therapists, physician's assistants, nurses, and physicians.